gofitechng/sample-project/README.md

 # sample-project
-This is a sample flask app
+This is a sample app